up to date email notifications of our events

 The National Writers Union has resumed its open mic series that was held monthly at the NYPL Muhlenberg branch for over a decade.
 As always, writers from all genres are welcome.
 You can join with or without video and read for up to seven minutes.
 No advance registration needed.
 This virtual stage allows for more interaction, so you can add video or music to your reading as well as share your Amazon, website, and social media links.
 As we’ve done at the library event, we’ll dedicate some time for announcements about upcoming book launches or other events of interest to writers.

 NEW LINK: Just click on this link from any computer or mobile device — https://us02web.zoom.us/j/

-Note the later time.
-Looking forward to welcoming you again Thursday from 7 pm to 8 pm.
+Note the new time.
+Looking forward to welcoming you this Thursday from 6:30 pm to 8 pm.
+This will be our regular time slot.
 Come even to just listen to others’ inspired words.

 We’re very eager to help our members and fellow writers’ organizations whenever we can.
 Do you have an upcoming virtual event for or about writers?
 Reach out to the National Writers Union to see if we can collaborate with you.

 The National Writers Union and the Freelance Solidarity Project Support the PRO Act: It would help grow and strengthen unions in the United States by addressing some of the core weaknesses of our current labor laws.
 For starters, it would make it easier to form a union.
 Learn more here — https://nwu.org/the-national-